URECA Bulletin Board

 Stony Brook.
 Many students find opportunities by contacting faculty directly by email.

-Analyzing breast cancer genomes with CRISPR at Cold Spring Harbor Laboratory
+Computational analysis of cancer genomes at Cold Spring Harbor Laboratory

 The Sheltzer Lab at Cold Spring Harbor Laboratory is seeking undergraduate researchers